-The internal Stressed VaR (SVaR) model was introduced at the end of 2011 and was approved by the Supervisor within the scope of the regulatory capital requirements on the same scope as the VaR.
+The Internal Stressed VaR model (SVaR) was introduced at the end of 2011 and has been approved by the Regulator within the scope of the regulatory capital requirements on the same scope as the VaR.
+As with the VaR model, this approval was renewed in 2020 at the Target Review of Internal Models (TRIM).

-The calculation method used for the 99% one-day SVaR is the same as the one for the VaR.
+The calculation method used for the 99% one-day SVaR is the same as as the one for the VaR.
 It consists in carrying out a historical simulation with one-day shocks and a 99% confidence interval.
 Contrary to VaR, which uses 260 scenarios for one-day fluctuations over a rolling one-year period, SVaR uses a fixed one-year historical window corresponding to a period of significant financial tension.

-The method for determining the fixed historical stress window, which has been approved by the supervisor8, is based on a review of the historical shocks on the risk factors representative of the Societe Generale portfolio (related to equity, fixed income, foreign exchange, credit and commodity risks): historical shocks are aggregated to determine the period of highest stress for the entire portfolio.
+The method for determining the fixed historical stress window in effect in 2021, which has been approved by the regulator (10), is based on a review of the historic shocks on the risk factors representative of the Societe Generale portfolio (related to equity, fixed income, foreign exchange, credit and commodity risks): historical shocks are aggregated to determine the period of highest stress for the entire portfolio.
 Each risk factor is assigned a weighting to account for the weight of each risk factor within its asset class and the weight of the asset class in the Group's VaR.
 The historical window used is reviewed annually.
-In 2020, this window was "September 2008-September 2009".
+In 2021, this window was "September 2008-September 2009".